 An excess is the set amount that you will have to pay should you need to make a claim on your car insurance policy.
 If you choose not to make a claim on your insurance policy but a third party does and you were at fault, and your insurance provider pays out then you will have to pay an excess.

 If you make a claim for damage to your vehicle, you will be required to pay the excess.

-The only way your excess is either not collected or is refunded is if it is proven the accident was the other driver’s fault and your insurer can, therefore, recover the full cost from their other party’s insurer, the excess is refunded, so you don't lose out.
+The only way your excess is either not collected or is refunded is if it is proven the accident was the other driver’s fault and your insurance provider can, therefore, recover the full cost from their other party’s insurance provider, the excess is refunded, so you don’t lose out.